wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.2.0.6 =
+- Fixed issue with post statuses

 = 3.2.0.5 =
 - Fixed issue with ticket ID alignment in ticket template
 - Fixed issue with Buyer Name in the e-mails when payments are processed via on-site payment gateways (like Stripe, PayPal pro, Paymill etc)